When Tracking Packages in the Medical Industry, Accuracy and Security are Imperative

 In this case, accurately tracking packages becomes as important to the medical procedure as the transportation vehicle and the equipment used to keep organs, tissues, and blood stored at optimal temperature.
 Tracking packages provides real-time visibility and allows medical professionals to access essential information, and to track a delivery right down to which desk it has arrived on.

 In the healthcare and pharmaceutical industry, chain of custody is essential for ensuring security and compliance with laws and regulations.
 For medical couriers, proving chain of custody is a matter of reporting shipment details every step of the way, from when it was collected, to who has handled it, and where it has traveled.

 In the pharmaceutical industry specifically, there is growing pressure to adopt effective track and trace systems for product traceability and authentication.
-An electronic pedigree, or ePedigree, is a term used in the pharmaceutical manufacturing supply chain to describe an auditable electronic record to track and trace every step taken by prescription drugs in their journey to the customer.
-Not only can tracking packages mitigate the threat of counterfeit drugs, but it can ensure standardization compliance, brand integrity, and patient safety, and improve efficiency and reduce costs.
-Ensuring that products are tracked and managed through the whole supply chain, all the way to the point of administration to the patient, has the potential to solve many problems commonly faced in the industry.
+An electronic pedigree (ePedigree) is a term used by pharmaceutical manufacturers to describe an auditable electronic record to track and trace every step taken by prescription drugs in their journey to the customer.
+Not only can tracking packages mitigate the threat of counterfeit drugs, but it can ensure standardization compliance, brand integrity, and patient safety, while improving efficiency and reducing costs.
+Tracking and managing products through the supply chain to administration has the potential to solve many problems faced in the industry.

 With track and trace, scanning technology can be leveraged to deliver this detailed information, and to prove chain of custody.
 Scans can be performed at multiple points as the shipment travels from point A to point B, including scan date, time and location.
 Tracking packages ensures that pharmaceutical products and patients alike are kept safe and managed correctly.